findologic/jasmine-scope-check/README.md

 Used like this, a default white list is used that fits a typical browser-Jasmine environment.

+See the `demo` directory for a real-world example.

 ### Options

 The following properties can be passed to the `JasmineScopeCheck` constructor: